FNBUBBLES420-ORG/FSharp-Assistive-Aimguide-AMD/readme.md

 # 🎯 Assistive Aim Guide (F# YOLO-Based AI)

 🚀 A powerful, AI-driven aim assistance tool designed for accessibility, using human-like movements and real-time object tracking.
+This tool is designed to enhance accessibility for gamers with **physical disabilities** by providing advanced AI-driven aiming assistance.
+It helps to level the playing field, allowing everyone to enjoy.

 - **Smooth, non-locking mouse movement** for a natural feel.
 - **Supports AMD GPUs** using DirectML acceleration for high-performance inference.